ethpandaops/xatu-data/schema/canonical_execution_.md

-Events derived from the execution chain
+Data extracted from the execution layer

 ## Availability
 - EthPandaOps Clickhouse